Raquet / Wiki / v1x / Drawing Sprites

 // CHR DATA, X, Y

-PlaceCHR(chr_placeface, 0, 0);
+Raquet_PlaceCHR(chr_placeface, 0, 0);

 This will place the CHR we input, in the exact x and y coordinates, onto the screen.
 In this case, being the top left.
-We can also use the function PlaceCHR_ext() to get more control over how the sprite is displayed
+We can also use the function Raquet_PlaceCHR_ext() to get more control over how the sprite is displayed

 // Origin X and Y